Line search by quantum logic spectroscopy enhanced with squeezing and statistical tests: Narrow transition search

 As expected, the action of SPAM errors reduces the performance of the statistical test and slows down the narrow transition search by roughly a factor of two for any amount of squeezing considered.
 As well as for the vacuum readout, the correlated test enables faster transition search.
-We find that the two competing effects produce comparable change in the optimal scan speed: the noiseless curve for $L=1$ lies close to the $L=3$ curve with 10\% SPAM errors.
+We find that the two competing effects produce comparable change in the optimal search speed: the noiseless curve for $L=1$ lies close to the $L=3$ curve with 10\% SPAM errors.
 Thus, the action of SPAM errors at this level can effectively be mitigated by correlated statistical tests.
-Together with realistic $8$ dB of squeezing, this improves the scan speed by roughly an order of magnitude, when compared to the single-frequency test with the vacuum initial state (no squeezing).
-For the experimental parameters considered, this means an increase of the bandwidth scan speed from $232$ kHz/s to $2.2$ MHz/s.
+Together with realistic $8-9$ dB of squeezing, this improves the search speed by roughly an order of magnitude, when compared to the single-frequency test with the vacuum initial state (no squeezing).
+For the experimental parameters considered, this means an increase of the bandwidth search speed from $374$ kHz/s to $3.3$ MHz/s.
 The typical level of uncertainty of the ab-initio atomic structure calculations for optical transitions in highly charged ions is of the THz order.
-For such a bandwidth, the presented technique reduces the transition search time from $50$ to $5$ days, while staying at the 99\% confidence level.
+For such a bandwidth, the presented technique reduces the transition search time from $31$ to $3.5$ days, while staying at the 99\% confidence level.
+With additional tests we found that the optimal value of the squeezing parameter and qualitative shape of the curves in Fig.\ref{fig:sq_result} remain largely independent \textcolor{black}{of} the heating rate of the trap.